UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Discussion

 In this paper, we target the critical problem that transformed-based models commonly lack of local positional information resulting in sub-optimal performance when handling considerable tissue classes in 3D medical image segmentation.
 Specifically, medical segmentation datasets are small where images are of spatially high-resolution and high dimensionality which can lead to data inefficiency.
-Our proposed UNesT address the above problem by aggregating the spatially adjacent patches in a hierarchical way and leveraging the global self-attention mechanism to combine global and local information efficiently.
-SwinUNETR~\citep{tang2022self}, which uses "shifted window" for local patch communication, observed good but inconsistent performance.
-Specifically, it achieves second-best performance in the renal substructures segmentation but in the whole brain segmentation, its DSC scores in test datasets under-perform the second-best performing SLANT27 model by a large margin.
+Our proposed UNesT addresses the above problem by hierarchically aggregating the spatially adjacent patches and leveraging the global self-attention mechanism to combine global and local information efficiently.
+SwinUNETR~\cite{tang2022self}, which uses "shifted window" for local patch communication, observed good but inconsistent performance.
+Specifically, it achieves second-best performance in the renal substructures segmentation, but in the whole brain segmentation, its DSC scores in test datasets under-perform the second-best performing SLANT27 model by a large margin.
 Our method consistently achieves superior results on the four evaluated heterogeneous tasks.

-We highlight the success of segmentation with a single UNesT model compared to the prior state-of-the-art method SLANT27~\citep{huo20193d}, which used 27 ensembled networks.
-Among current 3D medical image segmentation methods, we address the challenging tasks, including more than one hundred structures in T1w MRI, three inter-connected components in kidneys, thirteen major organs in the abdomen, and kidney-tumor connected tissue.
+We highlight our method on dealing with multiple tissues and inter-connected structures.
+Compared to the prior state-of-the-art method SLANT27~\cite{huo20193d}, which used 27 ensembled networks, UNesT successfully achieves better performance with a single model.
+Among current 3D medical image segmentation methods, we address the challenging tasks, including more than one hundred structures in T1w MRI, three inter-connected components in kidneys, thirteen major organs in the abdomen, kidney-tumor, and brain-tumor connected tissue.